 In 1261, when the Byzantines recaptured the city, the church was rebuilt as a monastery by the emperor Isaakios Doukas.
 In 1281, Maria Despina Palaiologina returned to Costantinopol after her husband, the Mongolian emperor, passed away.
-And she had reconstructed the church which survived to the present.
-Then, the church was given another name as Mongols.
+And she reconstructed the church which survived to the present.
+Then, the church was given another name Mongols.

 You can book an Istanbul city tour with our licensed tour guides.
 The links are below:

 Private Guided Istanbul Tour I Private Guided Bosphorus Cruise Tour I 3 Days Private Guided Istanbul Tour Package I Istanbul Food Tour I Istanbul Asian Side Tour I Istanbul Layover Tour I Private Half-Day Guided Istanbul Old City Tour I Private Half-Day Guided Bosphorus Cruise I Private Half-Day Guided Istanbul Tour I Private Half-Day Guided Istanbul Historical Tour I Istanbul Islamic Heritages Tour I Istanbul Jewish Heritage Tour I Gallipoli Tour I Edirne Tour from Istanbul I Bursa Tour